balinterdi/balinterdi.github.com/source/_posts/2015-07-03-rock-and-roll-with-ember-dot-js-v1-dot-13-is-out.markdown

 As usual, there are also smaller improvements and fixes and you can find the whole list in the errata/issues repository for the book, assigned to [the release milestone.][2]

-If you don't yet have the book, you can [download a sample chapter][3] and see if you like it.

 [1]: http://rockandrollwithemberjs.com
 [2]: https://github.com/balinterdi/rarwe-issues/issues?q=milestone%3A1.13+is%3Aclosed